DiptoSarkar182/galaxy_tech/README.md

 You can see a live version of the app **[here](https://galaxy-tech.onrender.com)**.
 Please note that the app is hosted on a free tier and may take a moment to load if it has been inactive.

+To test the application with an account that has admin privileges, use the following credentials:

+**Email:** testadmin@gmail.com
+**Password:** 123456

+Please note: The test admin account does not have permission to delete products.

 ## Features

 - **User Authentication:** Implemented with Devise gem.
 Users can sign up, log in, log out, confirm account,